GSG-G13/research-topics/sql_nosql/README.md

 | Usage          | Structured data with complex relationships | Unstructured or semi-structured data with less complex relationships, such as social media posts, logs, or IoT sensor data |

-#### Overall, SQL databases are better suited for handling structured data and complex queries, while NoSQL databases are better suited for handling unstructured or semi-structured data with fewer relationships.
-However, the choice between SQL and NoSQL ultimately depends on the specific needs and requirements of the project at hand, such as the amount and complexity of data, the required level of scalability, the need for ACID transactions, and the development team's familiarity with either technology.
+> (Overall, SQL databases are better suited for handling structured data and complex queries, while NoSQL databases are better suited for handling unstructured or semi-structured data with fewer relationships.
+However, the choice between SQL and NoSQL ultimately depends on the specific needs and requirements of the project at hand, such as the amount and complexity of data, the required level of scalability, the need for ACID transactions, and the development team's familiarity with either technology.)

 ## When to Use Each and Why
 - SQL databases are typically a good choice when the data is structured and the relationships between different pieces of data are well-defined.
 For example, SQL databases are commonly used for transactional systems, where data consistency and integrity are critical.
 NoSQL databases, on the other hand, are a good choice when the data is unstructured or semi-structured and the schema may change frequently.
 NoSQL databases are also well-suited for large-scale, high-availability systems that require low-latency access to data, such as real-time analytics or content delivery networks.

+### Conclusion
+- In general, SQL databases are better suited for handling structured data and complex queries, while NoSQL databases are better suited for handling unstructured or semi-structured data with less complex relationships.
+However, the choice between SQL and NoSQL ultimately depends on the specific needs and requirements of the project at hand.
+It's important to carefully consider the advantages and disadvantages of each option before making a decision.